 Act Like a Leader, Think Like a Leader

-For the many successful managers who have built their career on technical expertise or operational excellence, moving into a bigger leadership role can be daunting experience.
+For the many successful managers who have built their career on technical expertise or operational excellence, moving into a bigger leadership role can be a daunting experience.
 All too often, they remain stuck in outdated mindsets and modes of operating, even after others recognize their need for change.
 At these subtle inflection points, aspiring leaders must:

 - redefine their jobs so that they can make more strategic contributions